videojs/http-streaming/docs/a-walk-through-vhs.md

 Many properties are removed for simplicity.
 This is a top level manifest (often referred to as a master or main manifest), and within it there are playlists, each playlist being a Manifest itself.
 Since the JSON "schema" for main and media playlists is the same, you will see irrelevant properties within any given manifest object.
 For instance, you might see a `targetDuration` property on the main manifest object, though a main manifest doesn't have a target duration.
 You can ignore irrelevant properties.
 Eventually they should be cleaned up, and a proper schema defined for manifest objects.

-MPC will also use `masterPlaylistLoader_` to select which media playlist is active (e.g., the 720p rendition or the 480p rendition), so that `masterPlaylistLoader_` will only need to refresh that individual playlist if the stream is live.
+PC will also use `masterPlaylistLoader_` to select which media playlist is active (e.g., the 720p rendition or the 480p rendition), so that `masterPlaylistLoader_` will only need to refresh that individual playlist if the stream is live.

 > :information_source: **Future Work**
 >